 “Carols from King’s” – Choir of King’s College, Cambridge

 No Christmas is complete without the gorgeous strains of the choir of King’s College flowing through the house.
 The enchanting service from King’s College, Cambridge was first held on Christmas Eve 1918.
 Eric Milner-White (1884-1963), the Dean of the college, introduced it to help mark the end of World War I. Ten years later, the BBC broadcast the Festival of Nine Lessons and Carols for the first time.
 It can still be heard on BBC Radio4 at 3pm on Christmas Eve and Carols from King’s can be seen later the same day on BBC2.
 The tradition of starting the service with “Once in Royal David’s City” continues to this day.
 Many festive albums by the celebrated Choir of King’s are available to buy or download, including the 2014 “Favourite Carols from King’s”.
-Ownership of at least one is a must if you are collating a Christmas music library.
+In 2018, a special two-disc album was released on the college’s own label celebrating the centenary of Nine Lessons & Carols.
+Ownership of at least one King’s collection is a must if you are collating a Christmas music library.
 There are more details on the wonderful tradition from King’s at the foot of this page.

 “The John Rutter Christmas Album”; “John Rutter: The Colours of Christmas” & “The John Rutter Songbook”